mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 2. Determine which features are the most predictive of disease state.

 ---

+These goals would set a solid basis for future analyses to be carried out by other researchers.

 ##  A peek at the data

 The mPower app is available for anybody to download and use, and to use as often as they wish.
 As a result, unlike in a controlled clinical trial, there are no restrictions on the number of times a user may play the memory game.
 Therefore, many users played the memory game only once or twice, while a few users played it dozens or hundreds of times.
 These highly uneven distributions can be seen in the histograms below: